mlambert125/new-java-curriculum/content/oop-1/_index.md

 ### Learning Objectives:

-- I can implement a full class in java with properties and methods
+- I can design and implement a basic class in java and use it in a java application.
-- I can create constructors
-- I can write a more complex class in java that includes methods

 ## Introduction